JM3Projects/Johncord-Mobile/README.md

-> [!IMPORTANT]
-> As of 06/02/24, Vendetta has been discontinued.

-# Vendetta
+# Johncord
-A mod for Discord's mobile apps.
+A mod for Discord's desktop & mobile apps.

 ## Installing
-Vendetta's codebase is platform-agnostic, but you need a platform-specific loader.
+Johncord's codebase is platform-agnostic, but you need a platform-specific loader.

 ### Android
 * Root - [VendettaXposed](https://github.com/vendetta-mod/VendettaXposed/releases/latest)